 Temporary employee.
-An employee appointed to a position for which either the average work week required by the City over the course of a year is less than 20 hours, or continuous employment required by the City is less than 12 months.
+An employee, not in a permanent position, appointed to a position for which either the average work week required by the City over the course of a year is less than 20 hours, or continuous employment required by the City is less than 12 months.